RailsGirlsRome/dotfiles/README.md

 Caveats
 -------

-This installs `~/.pryrc`, `~/.railsrc` and `~/.rails.tpl`, so if you already have these files with your customizations, your best bet is to create another user.
+This installs `~/.pryrc`, `~/.railsrc`, `~/.rails.tpl` and Git configurations - so as you may already have these files with your customizations, your best bet is to create another user on your machine.